letsdothis2003/PHYS270-Physics-Applications-for-Machine-Learning/README.md

 Engineering: Machine Learning, Dynamical Systems, and Control,” 2nd Edition, Cambridge University Press (2022)

-The final was a presenation based on something we learned based on classroom material or messing around with the Matlab datasets, tools or programmining(mine was about deepfaking).
+The final was a presentation based on something we learned based on classroom material or messing around with the Matlab datasets, tools or programmining(mine was about deepfaking).